Monday, 29 April 2013

 Pizza Dough:

-6 dl flour
+6 dl of flour

-2 tsp baking powder
+2 tsp of baking powder

-1,5 tsp salt
+1.5 tsp of salt

-100 g butter
+100 g of butter

-2 dl milk
+2 dl of milk

 BBQ Sauce:

-1 cup ketchup
+1 cup of ketchup

-1 cup water
+1 cup of water

-3 tbsp brown sugar
+3 tbsp of brown sugar

-1/2 tablespoon fresh ground black pepper
+1/2 tbsp of fresh ground black pepper

-1/2 tablespoon onion powder
+1/2 tbsp of onion powder

-1 tsp garlic powder
+1 tsp of garlic powder

-1 tsp smoked paprika powder
+1 tsp of smoked paprika

-1/2 tsp ground cumin
+1/2 tsp of ground cumin

-1/2 tsp ground coriander
+1/2 tsp of ground coriander

-1/2 tbsp ground mustard
+1/2 tbsp of ground mustard

-1 tbsp lemon juice
+1 tbsp of lemon juice

-1.5 tbsp Worcestershire sauce
+1.5 tbsp of Worcestershire sauce

 Topping:

-Grated cheese
+Grated cheese,

-Grilled chicken breast, diced
+Diced grilled chicken breast,

 Method:

-1- Preheat the oven to 210C.
+1- Preheat the oven to 210°C.

 Enjoy!